zkatz100/dsc650-big-data-portfolio/STUDENT-CHECKLIST.md

 ## Repository

-- [ ] My final project is in a repository under my own GitHub account.
+- [y] My final project is in a repository under my own GitHub account.
-- [ ] I did not submit changes or a pull request to the instructor's starter repository.
+- [y] I did not submit changes or a pull request to the instructor's starter repository.
-- [ ] The instructor can access my repository.
+- [y] The instructor can access my repository.
-- [ ] I kept the required folder structure.
+- [y] I kept the required folder structure.
 - [ ] The root `README.md` renders correctly.

 ## Objective 1 — NiFi → HDFS